 Fernbank Elementary became authorized to teach the International Baccalaureate Organization (IBO) Primary Years Programme (PYP) in January 2008.
 We are proud to be part of the growing IB world community.

-The IB coordinator is Jessica Elgin.
+The IB coordinator for Fernbank Elementary is Kelly Taylor.

 The IB Mission Statement